Ankylosing spondylitis (AS) is a type of arthritis characterized by long-term inflammation in the joints of your spine.

-Researchers are looking more closely at this pathway and the other bodily functions these interleukins control to help move the medical field closer to a potential cure for AS.
+Researchers are looking more closely at this pathway and the other bodily functions these interleukins control in order to help move the medical field closer to a potential cure for AS.

 AS can cause pain and stiffness, making it hard to stay active and do daily tasks.

-However, there are a number of things you can do to help reduce your symptoms and treat both your pain and stiffness.
+However, you can do several things to help reduce your symptoms and treat both your pain and stiffness.

 Taking these steps can help prevent AS from fusing your spine and making it hard to walk or stand up straight.

-Talk to your doctor about the different treatment options for AS.
+Talk with your doctor about the different treatment options for AS.

 Surgery and medications may be necessary if your symptoms are severe, but in many cases, exercise and steroid treatments may be enough to help manage your symptoms.